ela-compil/BACnet/Docs/README.txt

 	- BACnet Stack - By Steve Karg
 	- Wireshark.
 (This is most likely the same as the BACnet Stack)
 	- CAS BACnet Explorer
+	'Segmentation' has only been verified with Wireshark.
+	'PTP' has not been tested with any 3rd parties.

 5. SUPPORT
 	There's no support for the project at this time.
 That's reserved for our